Common Inpainted Objects In-N-Out of Context: Manual Verification

 \section{Manual Verification}

 To validate the reliability of our automated models for object detection and context classification, we conducted a comprehensive manual verification study.
-We manually annotated 1,000 images to validate the successful rate of our final dataset, and assessed whether successfully inpainted objects were in- or out-of-context, based on the aforementioned principles.
+We manually annotated 1,000 images to validate the successful rate of our final dataset, and assessed whether successfully inpainted objects were in- or out-of-context from human judgment.